Best Diet for Lovebird

 Lovebird Nutritional Profile

 Nutrition for Lovebird must account for this species's Small (5-7 inches, 40-60 grams) frame and naturally friendly disposition.
 Across a lifespan of 10-15 years (up to 20 with excellent care), dietary consistency directly influences vitality and longevity.
 Lovebird's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger birds.
 Choose nutrient-dense formulas designed for small birds.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Lovebird to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Lovebird to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Lovebird